Translate

 Author’s Note:

 If I hadn't delayed gratification before retirement, I wouldn't be where I am today.
-Delaying gratification isn't the goal, but rather to give the system time to build its infrastructure.
-After retirement, I no longer need to delay gratification—because the system is already functioning naturally.
+Delaying gratification was never the goal; it simply gave my system enough time to build its infrastructure.
+After retirement, I no longer need to delay gratification—because the system is now capable of operating naturally.

-Before retirement, I was forced to make countless compensations to fit external schedules—sacrificing sleep, compressing recovery, pushing my body against its rhythm.
-These actions raised short-term performance but eroded long-term stability, even shifting the baseline of health and mind.
+Before retirement, I was forced to make countless compensatory adjustments to fit external schedules and expectations—sacrificing sleep, compressing recovery, and pushing my body against its natural rhythm.
+These actions improved short-term performance but gradually eroded long-term stability, even shifting the baseline of both my physical and mental health.

-After retirement, time returned to me, and the system began to run on its natural rhythm: preparing my own meals, finishing dinner before nightfall, sleeping eight hours, fasting twelve hours.
-These are no longer “deliberate discipline,” but structural inertia.
+After retirement, time returned to me.
+Money continued to work for me, and I no longer spent my time working for money.
+My life system gradually began to operate according to its own natural rhythm: preparing my own meals, finishing dinner before nightfall, sleeping eight hours each night, and maintaining a twelve-hour overnight fast.
+These are no longer acts of deliberate discipline, but the natural expression of structural inertia.

-Non-forced does not mean passive.
+Non-forced operation does not mean passivity.
 It means that after long-term calibration, stability itself becomes the source of freedom.

-This is why I say—"exemption power" is hard-earned.
-It is the result of decades of refusing collapse, the right for a life system to finally operate according to its own rhythm.
+This is why I say that "Exemption Power" is hard-earned.
+It is the result of decades of refusing to let the system collapse—the point at which a life system finally earns the freedom to operate according to its own internal rhythm.

 Historical Footnote